galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >    {: .question}

 This is what you should expect from the adapter section:

 ![FastQC screenshot on the adapter content section](../../images/atac-seq/Screenshot_fastqcBeforecutadapt.png "FastQC screenshot on the adapter content section")

 ## Trimming reads

 To trim the adapters we provide the Nextera adapter sequences to Cutadapt.
-Thesse adapters are shown in the image below.
+These adapters are shown in the image below.

 ![Nextera library with the sequence of adapters](../../images/atac-seq/nexteraLibraryPicture.svg "Nextera library with the sequence of adapters")